 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-This sub-fund has not designated a reference benchmark to determine whether it is aligned with the environmental and/or social characteristics that it promotes.
+This sub-fund has not designated a reference benchmark to determine whether it is aligned with the environmental and social characteristics that it promotes.

-benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they
+whether the financial product attains the environmental or social characteristics that they promote.